 Step #2: Set Up Your Pantry and Fridge

-Assuming you’re sharing your kitchen with gluten-eaters, you’ll want to designate the top 2-3 shelves as “gluten free.”
-Create signage or labels that clearly states, “These shelves are for gluten-free foods only.
+Assuming you’re sharing your kitchen with gluten-eaters, you’ll want to designate the top 2-3 shelves as “gluten-free.”
+Create signage or labels stating, “These shelves are for gluten-free foods only.
 Do not touch them.”

 You want the top shelves for two reasons.
 First, the top shelves are just out of reach for most people, so your roommates or family won’t be tempted to sneak one of your gluten-free Oreo cookies if they can’t see them.